ylow/turicreate/userguide/recommender/choosing-a-model.md

 Side data may also be provided for each observation.
 For example, it might be useful to have recommendations change based on the time at which the query is being made.
-To do so, you could create a model using an SFrame that contains a time column, in addition to a user and item column.
+To do so, you could create a model using an XFrame that contains a time column, in addition to a user and item column.
 For example, a "time" column could include a string indicating the hour; this will be treated as a categorical variable and the model will learn a latent factor for each unique hour.